jhuber1155/Weather-5Day-Outlook/README.md

 Enter a new city name to learn the weather of another city.
 Click one of the previous city buttons to learn of the weather of a city you previously searched.

+A live deployed link can be found at: https://jhuber1155.github.io/Weather-5Day-Outlook/

 ## Credits

 UCLA bootcamp Instructors and students.